What’s next? Senate GOP scrambles after health care flop

 “I think we’re probably in that position where we’ll just let Obamacare fail,” the president said.
 “We’re not going to own it.
 I’m not going to own it.
 I can tell you that the Republicans are not going to own it.”

-Trump said letting the program fail will encourage Democrats come to the table and negotiate.
+Trump said letting the program fail will encourage Democrats to come to the table and negotiate.

 Republicans might find that they could use help from Democrats in tackling a tax overhaul as well.